16 Best Beaches in Phuket: Something for Everyone

 laem-sing-in-phuket

-3. Kata Noi: surf and relax
+3. Kata Noi: surf and chill

 4. Surin: exclusive